eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 **Tp** (s/producer) | Production time per producer | Tb (s/block) x Bp (blocks/producer)
 **T** (s) | Total production time | Tp (s/producer) x P (producers)

-Therefore, the value of P, being defined at layer 2, can change dynamically in an EOSIO blockchain.
+Therefore, the value of P, being defined at layer 2, can change dynamically in an Antelope blockchain.
 In practice, however, N is strategically set to 21 producers, which means that 15 producers are required for a two-thirds supermajority of producers plus one to reach consensus.

 ### 4.2.2.
 Production Default Values